mailmandaemon/kal-el/README.md

 - [ ] Remove content on message deletion
 - [x] Format db content in ascending date order
 - [ ] Send formatted message to channel
+- [ ] Set trigger on insert document or poll at interval
+- [ ] Delete expired documents